Palo Alto Networks Firewall Integration - Policy Group Derived Dynamic Address Groups (DAG)

 Empty PGs, if mapped, will be sent to the firewall to allow for policy to be created without any devices online, if required.

-3. Review and Commit
+3. Review and Save Changes

-Once the desired Policy Groups are selected, click Assign to initiate the mapping.
+Once the desired Policy Groups are selected, click Save Changes to initiate the mapping.
 The Elisity platform will normalize Policy Group names to align with Palo Alto Networks naming conventions.
 Changes will be pushed to the firewall, and a commit operation will be performed.
 Notifications will indicate whether the operation was successful or if there were any errors.

 Dynamic Updates